vinorodrigues/bootstrap-dark/README.md

 *  but written in a way that can be pulled into the core (if the authors so want to),
 *  and finally, make it so that others can use it if the Authors have another path to this.

 I can't remember when I first came across the concept of "dark mode"; must have been sometime in late 2018 when I'd installed Safari Technology Preview and read some reference to the [`prefers-color-scheme`][2] *(still in draft with the W3C)*.
-At the time I was attempting to write a (now abandoned) [WordPress theme][3] based on Bootstrap 4 after having written a [Bootstrap 2 based theme][4] a few years earlier, and a more recently a [printing plugin][5] for Bootstrap 3.
+At the time I was attempting to write a (now abandoned) [WordPress theme][3] based on Bootstrap 4 after having written a [Bootstrap 2 based WP theme][4] a few years earlier, and a a bit later a [printing plugin][5] for Bootstrap 3.
 I remember thinking that I would love to not only release a highly configurable WordPress theme, but one that supported this wonderful [css-dark-mode][6].
 I can vaguely recall looking at the code and deciding "Yea, not doable&sup1;!" and started doing some research on the topic.
 But at the time there wasn't much.
 I did however come across [issue #27514][7] in the Bootstrap GitHub repository, and also saw [@mdo][100]) close it off.
 My thoughts were that if the creator of Bootstrap was not keen on this then it would never happen&sup1; - so I reluctantly gave up on WP-Bootstrap-4 and moved on to other hobbies.

 Time passed – I fell out of love with Bootstrap and took on a new mistress&sup1;, Foundation 6.
 Spent a lot of time with it, but it is... different... lighter, easier to use because it is simpler, merged awesomely with "your own scss"; but it also doesn't work so well with out-of-the-box inclusion into existing sites – especially if you want to theme it up a bit, and it's not as flexible.
 Bootstrap has Thomas Park's ([@thomaspark][101]) [Bootswatch][8] (Why the hell is he not a contributor?&sup1;), that he's [been maintaining][9] for over 6 years now.
 But Foundation has nothing - yes Justin Mahar had started one called [Foundswatch][10] in 2018, but he archived that and relinquished the domain name.
 The funny thing about Justin's work is that I didn't know of it until after I had created my own variant of [Foundswatch][11], but I digress.
 The important takeaway of that side-story is that whilst I was working on it, I explored deeply the topic of Dark Mode again.
 I realized that [Bootswatch Flatly][12] and [Bootswatch Darkly][13] are only different in color.
 I also came across Thomas Steiner's ([@tomayac][102]) awesome article [prefers-color-scheme: Hello darkness, my old friend][14] and realised that I could offer a dark-mode option to Foundswatch users.
 And so, for Foundswatch, I created a [foundation-dark][15] theme that was usable as a two-color scheme CSS (albeit with 2 CSS files) for Foundation 6 and wrote a how to in the [help page][16].